rahulvenugopal/haveyoumetrahul/content/gallery/index.en.md

 > What skillsets were valued in your lab and how can someone pickup some skills even before starting to work in the lab?

 The ANTS book and [videos](https://www.youtube.com/@mikexcohen1/playlists?view=50&sort=dd&shelf_id=1) by Mike Cohen are excellent tools.
 Signal processing, logic, coding, neurobiology, and interpretation are all brought together in a seamless fashion in this book.
 If you want to skip the stories and get right to the meat of the matter, Andy Field's [Discovering Statistics using R](https://www.discoveringstatistics.com/faq/) is a great place to begin.
-Read through all of the [EEGLAB] tutorials(https://eeglab.org/tutorials/).
+Read through all of the [EEGLAB](https://eeglab.org/tutorials/) tutorials.
 Attend seminars, journal clubs, and public speeches and take notes.
 Connect, connect, and connect!

 Cover [Automate the boring stuff with Python](https://jakevdp.github.io/WhirlwindTourOfPython/) and [A Whirlwind Tour of Python](https://jakevdp.github.io/WhirlwindTourOfPython/)

 If you already have a programming background, get yourself familiarised with [MNE Python](https://mne.tools/stable/index.html), [YASA](https://github.com/raphaelvallat/yasa) and [Neurokit2](https://neuropsychology.github.io/NeuroKit/)

-> Show me some useful skills
+> Show me some useful skills/questions I can prepare

 {{< figure src="bullseye.jpg">}}